dmbarbour/glas/docs/GlasDesign.md

           return ct;
         }

-In the underlying model, a record-based environment of variables is threaded through loops and conditionals.
-Each statement may return an updated record, and thus model mutation.
-Some variables may be immutable, depending on declaration.
-The current proposal is `const x` for declaration of constants.
+In the underlying model, an immutable environment of variables is threaded from one statement to the next.
+Mutation of variables is modeled by statements returning the updated environment.
+Glas also permits `const x = 42` to declare immutable variables.

-Due to the underlying model, Glas must restrict how mutable variables are 'shared', especially in context of closures, concurrency, and simulated pass-by-reference.
-Instead of structural restrictions, Glas shall use static analysis to prevent variables from being used in an ambiguous manner, where order of assignment is unclear.

-*Note:* Glas does not require an invariant 'type' for variables, e.g. it's permissible to say `foo = (x:6); foo.y = 7` resulting in `foo = (x:6, y:7)`.
-However, all branches of a conditional statement should have a consistent output type for variables that are later read.
+However, Glas cannot directly share mutable variables.
+Glas diverges from conventional imperative programming when it's necessary to share mutable state (e.g. for threads, callbacks, shared console, etc.).
+I'll describe the Glas approach after building up to it.

-## Transparent Futures
+## Semi-Transparent Futures

 The empty, open record `(...)` serves as an anonymous placeholder for a value.
 This placeholder may later be 'assigned' via unification.
 This pattern is historically called a [future](https://en.wikipedia.org/wiki/Futures_and_promises).
-In Glas, futures are transparent in the sense that any variable or data field may be a future without requiring a change in reader syntax.
+In Glas, futures are semi-transparent in the sense that any variable or data field may be a future without requiring a change in reader syntax.
+However, futures are tracked in the type system.

 Glas will support futures.
 Programmers can declare variables like `var x;` as shorthand for `var x = (...);` or `vars x,y,z;` as shorthand for `var x = (...); var y = (...); var z = (...);`.
-We can write `x &= 42` to explicitly unify `x` with `42`.
+We can write `x := 42` to explicitly unify `x` with `42`.
 Due to the underlying semantics, Glas can support partial unification via open records.
 For example, `(x:6, ...)` and `(y:7, ...)` would unify as `(x:6, y:7, ...)`.
 However, constants such as `6` or `7` do not unify further, not even with themselves.
 Effectively, Glas has a single-assignment semantics for futures.

-Futures are suitable for *interaction* models.
-We can define 'interaction' as future inputs depending on partial outputs.
-With transparent futures, we can directly model partial outputs and future inputs as normal data structures.
-For example, a 'channel' can naively be modeled as a list with a future tail.

-Glas will ensure 'safe' use of futures via static analysis, leveraging session types and linear types.
+Static analysis with futures will leverage session types and linear types, and perhaps constraint satisfaction.
 There is a paper ["Transparent First-class Futures and Distributed Components" by Cansando et al.](https://www.sciencedirect.com/science/article/pii/S1571066109005180) that also seems relevant.
-Static analysis comes with a cost to expressiveness: there are many valid programs that cannot easily be analyzed.
+Static analysis comes with a cost to expressiveness because there are many valid patterns that cannot easily be analyzed.

 ## Pass-by-Reference Parameters